nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Low cost** vs. **high cost** locations
   * An impossible city could be built in a high-cost location, such as California, or in a lower-cost location in a higher-growth area in India or Africa.
 Starting in a lower-cost location is almost certainly a more promising approach, but it means that the benefits will be correspondingly lower.
 A 15% kinematic increase in wages & GDP is less dramatic if the wages & GDP were low to begin with, even if higher population growth and GDP-per-capita growth is expected.
+  * In a place like San Francisco or New York, average construction costs are about $350 per square foot, so new apartments can cost over $400,000 per unit to build.[^li][^reid]
+  * Even in the lowest-income countries, where construction labor is least expensive, the basic costs of steel and concrete amount to about $50 per square foot, so even a very small single-room apartment can cost $5,000 to $10,000 in construction materials alone.[^bertaud]
 * **Coordinated funding** vs. **parallel funding**
   * Real estate development projects have traditionally happened on the scale of one building at a time, or one small housing complex or office park at a time.
 A booming city may have hundreds or thousands of building projects going on in parallel, each with their own different land owner, general contractor, bank loan, and prospective tenant, and each with their own zoning and planning department approval.
 That arrangement lowers the bar for any single project, and enables lots of projects to move forward simultaniously, each at their own pace, without needing to coordinate tens of billions of dollars of funding and spending.
 Each project can be tuned to the needs of the particular parties involved, resulting a vibrant diversity of approaches and results, rather than the less successful giant mono-culture developments sometimes found in planned economies.
   * In recent decades, the largest development projects in the world have been growing larger.
 Projects on the scale of $10 to $20 billion are now fairly common.
 Some of those are transporation infrastructure projects, such as the Chunnel, the Gotthard Base Tunnel, the Riyadh Metro, and the New York 2nd Avenue subway project.
 Others are more focused on creating large amounts of leasable square footage, such as Masdar City, or the Hudson Yards project in New York.
 However, when a single project has a $20 billion price tag, funding is still typically be coordinated from multiple sources, usually with significant public funding in the mix.
 Notable exceptions are privately funded projects like the Apple Park campus in Cupertino, at $5 billion, or the City Center project in Las Vegas, at $11 billion, the largest privately funded construction project in the history of the United States.[^wiki_citycenter] Any privately funded new city project would almost certainly need to have initial completion costs of no more than $10 or $20 billion.